3D Reconstruction in Noisy Agricultural Environments: A Bayesian Optimization Perspective for View Planning: Problem Formulation

 In order for Eqn. \eqref{eq:f} to provide an accurate estimate of the reconstruction quality for each point $\mathbf{p}$, two conditions need to be satisfied.
-The first focuses on the number of those points that are able to be seen from each camera $(\mathbf{c}_i,\mathbf{v}_i)$, and the second on the ability of all the camera pairs $(\mathbf{c}_i,\mathbf{v}_i),(\mathbf{c}_j,\mathbf{v}_j)$ to gain 3D information of the common viewed points $\mathbf{p}$.
-Specifically, the function $g(\cdot)$ has the form
+The first focuses on the number of those points that are able to be seen from each camera $(\mathbf{c}_i,\mathbf{v}_i)$, and the second on the ability of all the camera pairs $(\mathbf{c}_i,\mathbf{v}_i),(\mathbf{c}_j,\mathbf{v}_j)$ to gain 3D information of each common viewed point $\mathbf{p}$.
+Specifically, the function $g$ has the form

 where $\mathds{1}(\cdot)$ is the indicator function, returning value 1 when the input condition is satisfied and 0 otherwise.
 The conditions ($cond_1^i, cond_2^{i,j}$) regarding each camera pair ($i,j$) are defined as